samuelbran/Nodr/README.md

 # Nodr
-A Visual Studio Code theme pack inspired in <a href="https://nodejs.org/en/docs/guides/getting-started-guide/">nodejs.org</a> syntax highlighting.
+A collection of 4 dark themes for Visual Studio Code, inspired by <a href="https://nodejs.org/en/docs/guides/getting-started-guide/">nodejs.org</a> syntax highlighting.

 # Previews
 ### Nodr Plum